tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 7. Instructor Do: The Impact of FinTech (10 min)

-In this activity, you will transition students from the technical demos of the first half of the class (command line and git GUI) to the more interactive discussion-based second half.
-Now we'll cover the concepts and background information of the FinTech realm, focusing on the history of FinTech, the current state of its ecosystem, and its future possibilities.
+In this activity, you will transition students from the technical demos of the first half of the class (command line and git GUI) to the more interactive discussion-based second half; now, we will quickly discuss what we've learned about FinTech so far and begin to focus not just on its history, but also the current state of its ecosystem and its future possibilities.

+First, allow students to do a quick turn-and-teach with each other and pose the question "what have we learned about FinTech so far?"
+Then, ask for any volunteers who would be willing to share their thoughts.
+Student responses should be similar to the following:

+* FinTech is the combination of finance and technology, and represents the state of the modern finance industry that aims to bolster traditional financial methods and services with technology to increase efficiencies in finance.

+* FinTech has changed immensely over the past 20+ years, due to advancements in technology and shifts in consumer preferences.

+* Due to FinTech's rapid growth in recent years, demand for technological investment, and more importantly the technical expertise driving such investment, has exploded.
+Thus, there is a shortage of workers in the FinTech industry and makes it an attractive career opportunity in terms of growth and pay.

-First, explain the following to students:
+Lastly, explain the following to the students:

 * The remainder of class will be a deep dive into FinTech's past, present, and future.